 “And do everything with love” (1 Corinthians 16:14, NLT).

 As believers, the love of God flowing through us is to be the motivation for everything we do.
 We give sacrificially, serve relentlessly, and minister compassionately, all because of love.
 With that in mind, consider the following verses.
-Then at the end, join me in a prayer.

 “Three things will last forever—faith, hope, and love—and the greatest of these is love.
 Let love be your highest goal” (1 Corinthians 13:13-14:1, NLT)!

 We may aspire to many things, but nothing compares to allowing the love of God to work in and through our lives.
 Expressing love has powerful, eternal results.

 “God is love, and all who live in love live in God, and God lives in them” (1 John 4:16, NLT).

 Love is intrinsic to who God is.
 It defines His nature… His character.
 Loving is not something He does; it’s who He is.
 The Trinity is bound together with love, and if we are to be godly, we will learn to love, too.